armandmcqueen/centrality/README.md

 This is developed for Python 3.11 and we embrace the newest features.
 I'm sure that won't be painful in the future as software that needs to run in users' environments! :).

-The as-of-yet-uncreated `cli` package should be focused on portability - being able to run on older version of Python and with minimal dependencies.
+The `cli` package should be focused on portability - being able to run on older version of Python and with minimal dependencies.

 ## Requirements